SLdragon/wiki-teamsfx/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

     },
    ```

-1. Open the .vscode\launch.json file in the project, which configures the **RUN AND DEBUG** UI in Visual Studio Code and add the following object to the top of the "configurations" array.
+1. Open the .vscode\launch.json file in the project, which configures the **RUN AND DEBUG** UI in Visual Studio Code and add the following two objects to the top of the "configurations" array.

     ```
     {
-        "name": "Outlook Desktop (Edge Chromium)",
+        "name": "Launch Add-in Outlook Desktop (Edge Chromium)", "type": "msedge",
-        "type": "msedge",
         "request": "attach",
         "port": 9229,
         "timeout": 600000,
         "webRoot": "${workspaceRoot}",
-        "preLaunchTask": "Start App and AddIn Locally",
+        "preLaunchTask": "Start Add-in Locally",
         "postDebugTask": "Stop Debug"
     },
+    {
+        "name": "Launch App and Add-in Outlook Desktop (Edge Chromium)", "type": "msedge",
+        "request": "attach",
+        "port": 9229,
+        "timeout": 600000,
+        "webRoot": "${workspaceRoot}",
+        "preLaunchTask": "Start App and Add-in Locally",
+        "postDebugTask": "Stop Debug"
+    },
     ```

+1. In the "compounds" section of the same file, rename the "Debug (Edge)" compound to "Launch App Debug (Edge)", and rename the "Debug (Chrome)" compound to "Launch App Debug (Chrome)".

 1. Verify that you can sideload the add-in capability of the Teams app to Outlook with the following steps: